MetaCorp/obsidian-augmented-canvas/README.md

 This plugin adds three actions to the Menu of a note in the Canvas View.

 1. Ask GPT on a specific note, the note content will be used as prompt.
+The note can be a text note, a md file or a PDF file.
 A new note will be created underneath the prompt note containing the AI response.

 ![Augmented-Canvas-AskAI](./assets/AugmentedCanvas-AskAI.gif)